Super-NES/beautiful-jekyll/index.md

 The third optimization we made was with how we managed WebRTC connections between users.
 While WebRTC allows users to connect directly to each other, it’s up to the developer to manage those connections and distribute them through the network.

----

-**Sidenote:** We define *"network"* as the web of peer-to-peer connections.
-In this context, the *"network"* is only made up of users --  there are no servers.
+**Note:** We define *"network"* as the web of peer-to-peer connections.
+In this context, the *"network"* is only made up of the users collaborating on a document --  there are no servers.

----

 One problem we ran into was users getting stranded or cut off from the network.
 Say we have three users, like in the diagram below.